kearutherford/BerkeleyForestsAnalytics/README.md

 ## Citation instructions <a name="cite-instructions"></a>

-Cite the version you used in your project, which may be different than the version in the citation below.
+Cite the version used for your project, which may be different from the version in the citation below.

 ``` r
 citation("BerkeleyForestsAnalytics")